MusabNaik/Encrypted-Drive/README.md

 ## Contributing

-Feel free to submit issues and enhancement requests.
-Make sure to follow the [contribution guidelines](https://chatgpt.com/c/CONTRIBUTING.md).
+Feel free to submit issues and enhancement requests and customize it further based on your preferences.

 ## License